Brsh77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - mirrors permission from olleh to hello 11-directores.. - gives all subdirectories executable 12-direct-ry... - creates files with mode 755
+13-change_group - changes group owner to school for hello file